jina-ai/jina/README.md

 * <a href="https://github.com/jina-ai/jina/">Jina Core</a>: Framework to orchestrate, serve, scale and deploy neural search applications.
 Develop your own DocArray based search application easily and run it locally or in the cloud.

 <!-- end ecosystem-description -->
-Jina Core comes equipped with the following **_features_**:
+This is what Jina Core offers developers:

 🗄️**Orchestrate** - Define your neural search application as a pipeline of Executors.
 Each Executor performs specific tasks like generating embeddings or indexing.
 Executors can be easily shared via the <a href="https://hub.jina.ai">Hub</a>.
 This enables you to share pipelines with co-workers or to leverage pre-built Executors.

-🥤**Serve** - Jina uses industry standard technologies like gRPC to exchange information.
-Your Jina search application can be easily exposed via an API using HTTP, websockets or gRPC.
+🥤**Serve** - Jina enables you to easily expose your neural search application via an API using HTTP, websockets or gRPC.

-🚀**Scale** - Jina allows you to scale your neural search applications horizontally by adding more machines.
-High availability and throughput setups can be easily achieved with Jina.
+🚀**Scale** - Jina allows you to scale your neural search applications to meet your availability and throughput requirements.
+All of Jina's microservices can be scaled independently as needed.

-☁️ **Cloud Native** - Jina is built to be a Cloud native framework.
-All your workloads can be containerized.
-They can be easily deployed with Docker Compose or Kubernetes.
-This way you can be sure that any cloud deployment works the same way as in your local installation of Jina.
+☁️ **Cloud Native** - Jina is built and designed to work and scale in the Cloud.
+All components can be deployed in the cloud to be used in your favourite cloud orchestrator.
+By default, Jina offers easy integration with docker compose and Kubernetes.

 ## Install
 ```